The world has always been divided over artificial intelligence (AI).

 Despite this, the chatbot benefits statistics are not lost on most young adults in the US.
 67% of these consumers said they would purchase a product or pay for a service from brands that implement an AI-driven bot.

-Although just 35% of people said voice assistants seem like real people, the fact that more than half of consumers now prefer speaking to robots instead of browsing the Web themselves should make the figure above among the most compelling AI chatbot statistics collected.
+Just 35% of people said voice assistants seem like real people.
+But the fact is more than half of consumers now prefer speaking to robots instead of browsing the Web themselves.
+This should make the figure above among the most compelling AI chatbot statistics collected.

 38. 41% of consumers would choose a voice assistant over a mobile app or a website to automate routine shopping activities.

 This has got to be one of the most telling ecommerce chatbot statistics ever reported.
-Bots may not have made apps obsolete yet, but these AI-based programs are already becoming a part of the lives of many contemporary consumers.
+Bots have not made apps obsolete yet.
+But these AI-based programs are already becoming a part of the lives of many contemporary consumers.